Alicepinch/everything-vegan/README.md

 All content on this website has been created for educational purposes only and all rights are reserved to those credited below:

-- All recipes and images created by user "alicepinch" have been taken from [BBC goodfood.](https://www.bbcgoodfood.com/)
+- All recipes and images have been taken from [BBC goodfood.](https://www.bbcgoodfood.com/)
 - Some recipes will have been added by other users and may have been taken from other websites.

-Any issues then please email me at [alicepinch@hotmail.co.uk.](mailto:alicepinch@hotmail.co.uk)

 ### Media